More Compliances For Companies!

 - Companies which are Struck off or are under the process of Striking off.\

-- Companies which are under liquidation or amalgamated or dissolved.
+- Companies that are under liquidation or amalgamated or dissolved.

 The last date of filing was 25 April 2019, but late filing is permitted with a fine of Rs.
 10,000.